Naehyung/Simple-Chatting-Application/README.md

 Simple chatting application using Restful API, WebSocket, Stomp and Android Studio

 ## Features
-- User Login
+- User Login.
+- Create an user.
-- Create a chatting room
+- Create a chatting room.
-- Chatting with other users
+- Chatting with other users.
+- Save and Update all the data automatically in the database.

 ## Usage Examples
 ![Login](./Login.png)